Rohithsaravanan26/LU-Decomposition/README.md

 ```
 (ii) To find the LU Decomposition of a matrix
 ```
-Program to find the LU Decomposition of a matrix.
-Developed by: Rohith S
-RegisterNumber: 25008317

 # To print X matrix (solution to the equations)
 import numpy as np
 from scipy.linalg import lu_factor,lu_solve